derekzyl/smart-waste-bin/README.md

 ## 🔐 Security & Configuration

-- WiFi credentials stored in firmware (consider using WiFiManager for production)
+- WiFi credentials stored in firmware
 - Backend API endpoints can be secured with authentication
 - Bin IDs are unique identifiers for tracking